-- B. Disqualification or recusal.
+B. Disqualification or recusal.
 Federal personnel may not work in their official capacity on a matter that will affect a prospective or current employer or client.
-See 18 U.S.C. § 208.
-Generally, personnel who are seeking or have an arrangement for employment with a non-Federal entity while still a federal employee may be required by federal regulations to provide a written disqualification to their supervisor and their local ethics official identifying the entity(ies) from which the individual is recused.
-However, written recusal is not necessary if the individual is on administrative leave and not performing any official duties, since there is no potential to participate in matters affecting such entity(ies). - C. Financial Disclosure Filer Status. - 1.
-Public (OGE 278) Filers - a.
-DoD public filers who have signed the DoD DRP agreement containing the following language will be deemed to permanently cease serving in a filing position as of the effective date of their agreement:
+Personnel who are seeking or have an arrangement for employment with a non-Federal entity while still a federal employee may be required by federal regulations to provide a written disqualification to their supervisor and their local ethics official identifying the entity(ies) from which the individual is recused.
+However, written recusal is not necessary if the individual is on administrative leave and not performing any official duties, since there is no potential to participate in matters affecting such entity(ies).

+C. Financial Disclosure.